 Challenge the child

-Have the child do the assignments that are the most difficult first and leave the easier ones to later.
-Call it the dessert principle.
+the most difficult first and leave the easier ones to later.
+Call it

-Contact the teacher if there is a concern.
-Calling an administrator solves nothing as the teacher is the sole legal judge of academic success.
+nothing as the teacher is the sole legal judge of academic success.

 Take you child to exciting places where they can see where academic success